Moving can be stressful - but you'll find it easier with the

 Let us know if you're disabled or ill and may struggle cleaning your home before moving out.

 We're a green organisation and encourage recycling of furniture wherever possible.
 Try contacting your local charity shop as they may take unwanted furniture.
-Your local office may be able to put you in touch with someone.
 You can also ring the council refuse department and ask them to take away any rubbish or unwanted items.
 We'll charge you if you leave anything in the property or garden.

 Tell your suppliers

 Give notice to your gas, water and electricity providers.
 Make arrangements for final meter readings and payments.
 You should also: